ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 browse to 192.168.4.1 for wifi manager and configure ESP8266 for your wifirouter

-hope the rest goes automaticly (MS Windows users might need to install Apple iTunes to get mDNS URL .local working)
+hope the rest goes automaticly
+- (MS Windows users might need to install Apple iTunes to get mDNS URL .local working)
+- Android us Bonjourbrowser App to see list browse mDNS https://play.google.com/store/apps/details?id=de.wellenvogel.bonjourbrowser&hl=nl&gl=US

 Succes!!!
 Play and have Fun with Electra, Warning Fiddling with Electra can Kill You!